This set of Control Systems test focuses on “Time Response of Second Order Systems – IV”.

 d) None of the mentioned

-Explanation: Natural frequency and damping can be designed by changing the gain of the individual system.
+Explanation: Natural frequency and damping of second order feedback control systems can be designed by changing the gain of the individual system.

 4. Undamped natural frequency of a second order system has the following influence on the response due to various excitations: